apache/openwhisk-deploy-kube/README.md

-# OpenWhisk Utilities
+# OpenWhisk Deployment for Kubernetes

-Shared utilities used across Apache OpenWhisk project repositories.
+Scripts and configuration files for deploying Apache OpenWhisk to a local Kubernetes installation.

 ### Issues